 We have read many news articles saying an average American couple will spend $250,000 on out-of-pocket health care expenses in retirement.
 We advise a substantial savings cushion.

 You may be in great shape today.
 But life is full of unknowns and surprises.
 Age.
 Accidents.
 Cancer.
-As you might know from our blog, in year three of our early retirement, Ellen was diagnosed with very early stage breast cancer.

 The point is, health care must be a consideration in your retirement process.
 And we don’t have any definitive answer.
 Again, only you can determine what you are comfortable with in this regard.